 Laser Therapy

-It provides a non-invasive method of treatment for muscle, tendon and ligament injures.
-It can be used alongside other treatments, such as physiotherapy and acupuncture and we would encourage a collaborative approach to patient care alongside other professionals, e.g., vets, physiotherapists, farriers and cattle foot-trimmers.
+It provides a non-invasive method of treatment for muscle, tendon, and ligament injuries.
+It can be used alongside other treatments, such as physiotherapy and acupuncture, and we would encourage a collaborative approach to patient care alongside other professionals, e.g., vets, physiotherapists, farriers, and cattle foot-trimmers.
 Laser therapy is particularly useful in accelerating wound healing.

 The key benefits of laser therapy are: